Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results

 Following our example on French performance, a simple adjustment to the regular expression to accommodate French number formatting which uses comma instead of a dot as decimal separator, and dot as thousands separator, e.g.\ $2.000$ instead of the English $2,000$, already yields a 10\% improvement for GPT5.
 Further gains of 8.4\% points are observed when using the data set with the corrected questions.
 These cumulative changes narrow the initial 17.6\% gap between English and French to just 1.2\%, equivalent to a difference of only three questions on the 250-item test set.
 While French presents the most extreme case, similar improvements are evident across other languages, ultimately leaving only a small remaining performance difference across all languages.
-English sees also a minor improvement of 2.
-0\% points which reflects the corrected question.
+English also sees a minor improvement of 2.0\% points which reflects the corrected question.
+Converting these Bengali numerals to their Arabic equivalents via a one-to-one mapping, as mentioned in Section \ref{sec:bengali-numerals}, yields a dramatic performance improvement, which is particularly evident with the Gemma 27B model, where accuracy increased from 45.2\% to 91.2\%.
 Detailed results about the separate effect of updating the data and the answer extraction method can be found in Appendix~\ref{sec:additional-results}.